 The ideal moisture content for firewood is 15% to 20%.
 Burning wood within this range ensures the highest heat output, the lowest emissions, and the safest operation of your appliance.

 The General Tools MMD4E moisture meter is considered the “gold standard” for residential firewood users and hearth professionals because it balances durability, simplicity, and accuracy at a mid-range price point.
+Using our Amazon links helps support The Stove Shop!
+As an Amazon Associate, we earn from qualifying purchases.

 | Feature | Benefit |